maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 `labs()` and `guides()` arguments are used to create descriptive text on the visualisation.

-Remember to changes the titles in the code below to match your specific dataset (You're probably not doing this on the 13th December 2021).
+Remember to changes the titles in the code below to match your specific dataset (as we wrote above, you are probably not doing this on the 13th December 2021).
 You'll find the titles under `labs`.

     sesamestreet_data%>%
       mutate(has_sesame_ht = str_detect(text, regex("#sesamestreet", ignore_case = TRUE))) %>%